Education

 Subject: Clinical Practice

-These modules are composed of two parts, live supervision in clinical teams and work based clinical practice.
+These modules are composed of two parts, live supervision in clinical teams and work based practice.

 Live Clinical Supervision